All Episodes

 So that's something to strongly consider.

-And I would say that video, along with some other videos that are coming out and some other realizations, are leading a lot of people.
+And I would say that that video, along with some other videos that are coming out and some other realizations, are leading a lot of people.

-It seems in my view, perhaps 90% of the people that are looking at this realize that the official FBI narrative is a total lie.
+It seems, in my view, perhaps 90% of the people that are looking at this realize that the official FBI narrative is a total lie.

-Now, opinions vary on what is the actual explanation, you know, exploding wireless mic, you know, uh catapulting camera from behind, you know, whatever, super secret sniper with a pistol gun in the crowd.
+Now, opinions vary on what is the actual explanation, you know, exploding wireless mic, you know, catapulting camera from behind, you know, whatever, super secret sniper with a pistol gun in the crowd.

-You know, people disagree on the explanations, but the more I look at this and remember I I'm very knowledgeable about ballistics.
+But the more I look at this, and remember, I'm very knowledgeable about ballistics.

-I'm I'm an accomplished long-range rifle shooter myself.
+I'm an accomplished long-range rifle shooter myself.

-Uh so I'm very familiar with what these rounds can do.
+So I'm very familiar with what these rounds can do.

-That's just my uh, you know, my philosophy.
+That's just my philosophy.

-I'm I'm pro-life all the way, including animals.
+I'm pro-life all the way, including animals.

 And I'm thinking something around 400 feet per second, which is less than half the speed of sound.

-It's just a steel ball that goes through, but if it slices through an artery, then you know, that's it.
+But if it slices through an artery, then, you know, that's it.

-But I can't figure out how they could place that in such a position to have such an accurate um such an accurate perforation to where they knew they would get the carotid artery.
+But I can't figure out how they could place that in such a position to have such an accurate such an accurate perforation to where they knew they would get the carotid artery.

 So how did they accomplish that?